apache/cordova-docs/docs/en/edge/config_ref/index.md

 -->

-* `AutoHideSplashScreen` (boolean, defaults to `true`): set to `false` to control when the splashscreen is hidden through a JavaScript API.
+* `AutoHideSplashScreen` (boolean, defaults to `true`): set to `false` to control when the splash screen image is hidden through a JavaScript API.

         <preference name="AutoHideSplashScreen" value="false"/>

 <!-- autoHideSplashScreen vs iOS AutoHideSplashScreen:

-* `AutoHideSplashScreen`: (`true` or `false`): Set to `false` to control when the splashscreen is hidden through a JavaScript API.
+* `AutoHideSplashScreen`: (`true` or `false`): Set to `false` to control when the splash screen image is hidden through a JavaScript API.
 This preference defaults to true.

         <preference name="autoHideSplashScreen" value="false"/>